kubeflow/website/content/docs/aws/troubleshooting-aws.md

 + exit 1
 ```

-This happens if you have invalid arguments when you init configurations and you try to rerun command with correct arguments. kfapp folder already exists.
-Delete kfapp and try again.
+This happens if you have invalid arguments when you initialize your configuration and you try to rerun command with correct arguments.
+The `kfapp` folder already exists.
+Delete `kfapp` and try again.

 ### EKS Cluster Creation Failure

-There're several problem could lead cluster creation fail.
-If you see some errors when creating cluster using eksctl.
-Please go to CloudFormation and check stacks.
-To recover from failure, you need to follow guidance from eksctl outputs.
-Once you understand root case, you can delete cluster and rerun  ${KUBEFLOW_SRC}/scripts/kfctl.sh apply platform.
+There are several problems that could lead to cluster creation failure.
+If you see some errors when creating your cluster using `eksctl`, please open the CloudFormation console and check your stacks.
+To recover from failure, you need to follow the guidance from the `eksctl` output logs.
+Once you understand the root cause of your failure, you can delete your cluster and rerun `${KUBEFLOW_SRC}/scripts/kfctl.sh apply platform`.

 Common issues:

-1. VPC limit is 5 per region
+1. The default VPC limit is 5 VPCs per region
-1. You need to subscribe EKS-optimized AMI with GPU Support in AWS Marketplace to use GPU AMI.
-1. Invalid arguments
+1. Invalid command arguments

 ```
 + eksctl create cluster --config-file=/tmp/cluster_config.yaml